tolga9009/elgato-gchd/README.md

 Usage
 =====

-According to your HDMI source, run `./elgato-gchd -r 720p` or `./elgato-gchd -r 1080p` with root permissions in a terminal and leave it open.
+According to your source, run `./elgato-gchd -r <resolution>`, whereas `<resolution>` can be `1080p` or `720p` for a HDMI source, `c1080p`, `c1080i`, `c720p` or `c576p` for a component source or `576i` for a composite PAL source.

+Example: `./elgato-gchd -r 1080p` for HDMI 1080p60 source.
 This command will create a new file `/tmp/elgato-gchd.ts`.

 Please note, that this file is actually a FIFO pipe and will not grow.
 You will need an external program to record footage.

-You can open up this file using any media player, which supports reading from pipes.
+You can open up this file using any media player, which supports reading from pipes (e.g. VLC or obs-studio).
 There will be a slight delay, which is hardware limited and can not be worked around.

 If you're done using this driver, close the file.
 Then stop the terminal using "Ctrl + C" and wait for the program to successfully terminate.
-The driver is resetting your device, so it can be used again.
-If you interrupt this step, it will leave your device in an undefined state and you will need to replug your device, to manually reset it.
+The driver is resetting your device, it may take a while.
+If you interrupt this step, it will leave your device in an undefined state and you will need to manually reset your device by reconnecting it.

-Currently, 1080p30 and 720p60 are supported.
+Currently supported input sources:

+* HDMI: 1080p60 (output 1080p30), 720p60
+* Component: 576p50 (PAL), 720p60, 1080i60, 1080p60 (output 1080p30)
+* Composite: 576i50 (PAL)

 Contributors